-- Be sure and let the entire data set download prior to flying with your device - The Delete Unselected Data button will remove any data that is not selected on the Check for Updates Page.
-This can be useful in order to clear storage space on your device from unused chart data. - States highlighted in red are Charts that are not installed or expired.
+^{}Be sure and let the entire data set download prior to flying with your device

+States highlighted in red are Charts that are not installed or expired.
 States highlighted green have charts installed that have current data.
 States that are white are not selected.
 States that are highlighted in yellow indicate your current charts are up to date and that the next chart cycle has also been installed on the device.
 When the state is yellow iFly will automatically use the new chart cycle once it becomes active.